MihirJagtap/Join-Algorithms/README.md

 ## Algorithms

-You will implement **one of three** disk-based join algorithms: block nested loop join (BNLJ), sort-merge join (SMJ), and hash join (HJ).
-Sketches of the algorithms are provided below.
-Please refer to the lecture slides and the textbook for more relevant information on the algorithms.
-If you choose to implement SMJ or HJ, you should implement the two-pass variant of the algorithm.
+You will implement disk-based join algorithms: block nested loop join (BNLJ).
+Sketch of the algorithm is provided below.

 ### Sketches